Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ## Spell Mirror

 When you reach level 5, you learn the ability to mirror the spells you cast.
-Whenever you cast a spell, you may copy it some number of times based on your level.
-For each copy you cast, you must spend one essence and may choose a new target.
+Whenever you use you major action to cast a spell, you can create a total number of copies of it equal to your proficiency bonus, at the cost of 1 essence per copy.

+You may choose a new target for each copy.
 These copies resolve in the order of your choice and casting multiple copies affects your exposure multiple times, as you would expect.

-Whenever you cast a spell, you can create a total number of copies of it equal to your proficiency bonus, at the cost of 1 essence per copy.
+If you Detonate in the middle of these copies, they continue to resolve, changing your Exposure appropriately.

 ## Elemental Intuition

 At level 6, your intuition allows you to innately sense the elements around you.
 You automatically detect any source or usage of your chosen elements within 12 tiles of you, and understand approximately what it is being used for.
 Additionally, you have advantage on any Arcana checks to understand or modify magic that uses your chosen elements.

+## Controlled Detonation

+At level 11, you are able to carefully focus your outbursts of magical energy.
+When you use your Detonation feature, select one of the following shapes for the effect:

+- a 2 tile radius sphere centered on yourself
+- a 4 tile cone centered on yourself, in a direction of your choosing
+- a 8 tile by 1 tile line, starting at yourself, in a direction of your choosing

+In addition, whenever you Detonate and roll to determine your new Exposure, roll twice and then choose the result you prefer.

+## Elemental Crafting

+At level 14, your knowledge of the push and pull of elemental forces allows you to balance them in the physical objects around you.
+You have advantage on all skill checks made to Enchant, Disenchant or Splice affixes as a downtime activity as long as the affix has at least one of the elements in your pairings as a tag.

 ## Spell Prism

-When you reach level 11, you are able to refract different elements and spells when mirroring them, using your skill to find common factors between each spell.
+When you reach level 15, you are able to refract different elements and spells when mirroring them, using your skill to find common factors between each spell.
 When you use your Spell Mirror feature, you can pick different spells, as long as one of the following ailments is true:

 - All of the spells you selected share the same element (meld spells count as both elements)
 - All of the spells you selected are part of the same cycle (for example, all the _meld_ or _spray_ spells form a cycle)

-## Elemental Crafting

-At level 14, your knowledge of the push and pull of elemental forces allows you to balance them in the physical objects around you.
-You have advantage on all skill checks made to Enchant, Disenchant or Splice affixes as a downtime activity as long as the affix has at least one of the elements in your pairings as a tag.

-## Shaped Charge

-At level 15, you are able to carefully focus your outbursts of magical energy.
-When you use your Detonation feature, select one of the following shapes for the effect:

-- a 2 tile radius sphere centered on yourself
-- a 4 tile cone centered on yourself, in a direction of your choosing
-- a 8 tile by 1 tile line, starting at yourself, in a direction of your choosing

 ## Fusion